Scenes. <- Previous • Next -> The S-shaped bed.

 The kiss happens in a diagonal of purple light for corruption.
 Anthy stands in the darkness beyond the shadow line, which stands for her own corruption.

 The example that most clearly illustrates unwillingness to see is episode 33 with the hotel scene.
 Anthy provided the roses that gave Akio his excuse, but she does not want to see the result.
+The episode starts with Anthy closing the shutters of the tower room, which Akio does for sex encounters.
+Anthy shuts out a sex encounter that she knows is taking place elsewhere.
 The stars are a symbol of eternity, the girlish desire for an eternity of happiness in marriage that Akio wants Utena to accept.
 The stars are pointed out as beautiful that night, but Anthy in the tower closes the shutters against the outside, looks at the false planetarium stars, and tells Akio by phone that she does not want to look at the real stars.
 She is cutting herself off from the event as much as she can as her glasses shine.
 The glasses are slightly pink for Utena.
-Still, she wants to know what happened.
-She stays up late to phone Akio while he’s driving himself and Utena back home—long after the rose delivery—and asks whether he received the roses.
-Anthy is at the same time following events closely, and unwilling to see them.
+She does stay up late to phone Akio while he’s driving himself and Utena back home—long after the rose delivery—and asks whether he received the roses.
+I suspect that Akio asked her to check in, either to control her feelings or in case he had orders for her.

 Jay Scott <jay@satirist.org>